opengeolab/CA_LCZ_exercise_docs/source/analysis.rst

    Climate variables for cities in Europe from 2008 to 2017 (https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-urban-climate-cities)

-After `register and login <https://cds.climate.copernicus.eu/user/register>`_ to the C3S CDS web portal, data can be download for a single city by specifying the variables of interest together with a time period (year and month).
+After `register and login <https://cds.climate.copernicus.eu/user/register>`_ to the C3S CDS web portal, you have to download Milan data by specifying the variable of interest together with a time period (year and month).
 The selected data can be then downloaded as a *.zip* or *.tar* file.
-For this exercise you have to specify the following options for the download:
+For this exercise you have to specify the following options before the download:

  * Variable = *Air temperature*
  * City = *Milan*